darkconsole/dse-stocking-outfit/README.md

 * If you are using ENB, you must update to the latest version or the dye system will lock the game up.

-* If you experiences hangs and you are on the newest ENB then redownload the newest ENB because that guy will release updates that fixes things without changing the version number like a tard.

 * The RaceMenu version is non-negotiable.
 Anything older than 0.4.7 and you will begin to experiences crashes n shit.

 # Dyeing